ngrok/webhooks.fyi/src/pages/index.md

 ## What should you expect to find?

 - [Webhook Directory](/docs/webhook-directory) lists different webhook implementations with their security and operational experience features
-- [Webhook Security](/security/intro) documents the approaches for securing webhook communications
+- [Webhook Security](/security/intro) documents the approaches for securing webhooks
-- [Operational Experience](/ops-experience/intro) describes features for delivering a better experience for consuming and maintaining webhooks
+- [Operational Experience](/ops-experience/intro) details features for consuming and maintaining webhooks better
 - [Best Practices for webhook providers](/best-practices/webhook-providers) and [consumers](/best-practices/webhook-consumers)

 ## Contributing to webhooks.fyi